All Episodes

 jordan holmes

-It's gonna go great.
+It's going to go great.

 alex jones

-What is the New World Order?
+What is the new world order?

 What are they doing financially?